 - Can’t Transfer Plenti Points to Membership Rewards.
 While it’s a good thing that you can convert Membership Rewards points earned with other American Express credit cards into Plenti points, this benefit isn’t available for people who don’t have existing Membership Rewards accounts.
 Moreover, it’s a bummer that Plenti Card members can’t convert their Plenti points into Membership Rewards points, which would substantially broaden their redemption options (compared with Plenti’s relatively narrow menu of discount partners).

 - Has a Penalty APR.
 The Plenti Card comes with a very high APR – not ideal for people who occasionally miss payments.
-Many other rewards cards, including the Discover it family, Capital One Quicksilver, and Chase Freedom, don’t have penalty APRs.
+Many other rewards cards, Capital One Quicksilver and Chase Freedom, don’t have penalty APRs.

 The Plenti® Credit Card from Amex is somewhat unique in that it’s tied to a purchase rewards program that doesn’t actually require a credit card.
 If it pleases you, you can sign up for the Plenti program, earn Plenti points at various merchants and service providers, and redeem your points for discounts at the gas station, drugstore, or department store – all without ever laying your hands on a Plenti-affiliated credit card.